codekoch/schooldevice/README.md

 - repeat all steps of installing section after the "> cd schooldevice" command

 ## Hints
-- The selfhealing accounts username is user0 with passwort user0
+- The selfhealing accounts username is user0 with password user0
 - login in as a user with admin rights and use

 > sudo /etc/init.d/resethomedir.sh save

 to save permanent changes
-- To build a Takeaway System (needs additional software pack):
+- To build a takeaway-live-system (needs additional software pack):
     - >su {user with admin rights}
     - >sudo mount /dev/{yourdevice} /a
     - >/usr/bin/buildLinuxLive.sh